wl4g/rengine/README.md

 # Rengine

-A real-time + near real-time general rule engine platform, suitable for such as financial risk control, real-time alarm of Iot temperature indicators, online data cleaning and filtering, etc.
+Unified and flexible rules engine platform, naturally suitable for scenarios where rules change frequently, such as real-time or near-real-time financial risk control, e-commerce promotion rules, operation and maintenance monitoring, IoT device alarms, online data cleaning and filtering, etc.

 ## Architectures